 MySQL Date Time

-In MySQL, it includes set of date and time-related functions for performing manipulation over data which indicate the date, time or both.
+In MySQL, it includes set of date and time-related functions for performing manipulation over data that indicate the date, time or both.
 Using these functions, some common operations taken place are listed below.

-For performing the above operations, MySQL functions required to specify Date/Time types as DATE, DATETIME, and TIMESTAMP.
-But some of these functions accepts string value, for example, STR_TO_DATE() accepts a string that is to be converted to Date.
+For performing the above operations, MySQL functions are required to specify Date/Time types as DATE, DATETIME, and TIMESTAMP.
+But some of these functions accept string values, for example, STR_TO_DATE() accepts a string that is to be converted to Date.

-Since date time calculation has a challenge over creating a valid result within supported range, these MySQL functions reduce burden as like as PHP Date Time functions, from making temporal data manipulation by our own logic.
+Since date-time calculation has a challenge over creating a valid result within the supported range, these MySQL functions reduce the burden like PHP Date Time functions, from making temporal data manipulation by our own logic.

 Getting Current Date/Time/Timestamp

-- CURDATE() / CURRENT_DATE() – This returns current date in YYYY-MM-DD format if this function is used with a string, or YYYYMMDD if used with an integer value.
+• CURDATE() / CURRENT_DATE() – This returns the current date in YYYY-MM-DD format if this function is used with a string, or YYYYMMDD if used with an integer value.

-- CURTIME() / CURRENT_TIME() – This returns current time in either HH: MM: SS or HHMMSS format, depends on where this function is invoked.
+• CURTIME() / CURRENT_TIME() – This returns the current time in either HH: MM: SS or HHMMSS format, depending on where this function is invoked.

-- NOW() / CURRENT_TIMESTAMP() – This returns either DateTime value in YYYY-MM-DD HH: MM: SS or timestamp YYYYMMDDHHMMSS format, depends on where this function is invoked.
+• NOW() / CURRENT_TIMESTAMP() – This returns either DateTime value in YYYY-MM-DD HH: MM: SS or timestamp YYYYMMDDHHMMSS format, depending on where this function is invoked.

 MySQL Date/Time Formatting

-- TIME_FORMAT() – As Like as DATE_FORMAT(), it accepts time to be formatted with the group of specifiers given as the second argument.
+• TIME_FORMAT() – As Like DATE_FORMAT(), it accepts time to be formatted with the group of specifiers given as the second argument.

 Date/Time/Timestamp Arithmetic Operations

-MySQL allows performing set of arithmetic operations by using the following functions.
-These functions accepts two arguments,
+MySQL allows performing a set of arithmetic operations by using the following functions.
+These functions accept two arguments,

-- Imploded parameter by joining INTERVAL keyword, expression and unit, like,
+2. Imploded parameter by joining INTERVAL keyword, expression, and the unit, like,

 INTERVAL_expression_unit